Michigan Lily | Lilium michiganense

 This lily requires relatively moist soil to prosper.
 Gorgeous orange blooms make it one of our showiest wildflowers.

-Tree: woody with usually a single trunk, tall
+Tree: Trees are woody perennial plants, usually with a single trunk, relatively tall

-Vine: a woody or herbaceous plant that climbs or sprawls
+Vine: Vines are either woody or herbaceous plants that climb or sprawl.

-Biennial: herbaceous; lives two years, flowering the second
+Biennial: Biennials are herbaceous plants that live two years, flowering the second

-Woody: woody; stems that grow more than a year
+Woody: Woody plants have woody stems that grow more than a year.

 Mature Height: 3.0'